Martinique-F/pairwise-snps-list/README.md

 # pairwise-snps-list
-Get pairiwise SNP-distances from an FASTA alignment
+Get pairwise SNP-distances from a multi FASTA alignment

 ## Requirements
-To be able to load a FASTA-file in R and subsequently calculate the pairwise distance from it, the Biostrings package is required.
+To be able to load a FASTA-file in R and subsequently calculate the pairwise distances from it, the Biostrings package is required.
 You can download it from this site: https://bioconductor.org/packages/release/bioc/html/Biostrings.html

 ```